nobody-famous/alive/README-dev.md

 ```
 git checkout -b <branch-name>
 ```
-or whatever command or tool you prefer.
+(or whatever command or tool you prefer).

 ### Development